m-pilia/m-pilia.github.io/aboutme.md

 I am native of Sardinia, where I studied music and math.
-After earning my diploma in viola and a couple degrees in math and computer science, I moved to Sweden for my master studies in computer science at Uppsala University, where I am now employed as a Ph.D. student in digital image analysis.
+After earning my diploma in viola and a couple degrees in math and computer science, I moved to Sweden for my master studies in computer science at Uppsala University.

 I love opera and classical music.
 I am an enthusiast [Arch Linux](https://www.archlinux.org/), [KDE](https://www.kde.org/), and